Financial-Times/x-dash/tools/x-docs/src/docs/guides/apps/setup.md

 ### Use component presets

-Because enabling toggles can become repetetive, and to make use cases clearer, some components export presets.
+Because enabling toggles can become repetitive, and to make use cases clearer, components may export presets, which are groups of features to enable.

-The Teaser component has a `Small` preset, enabling the "title", "meta" and "status" elements (which show title, concept tags and live blog status & article timestamp respectively):
+The Teaser component has a `Small` preset, enabling the "title", "meta" and "status" elements (which show title, concept tags and timestamp respectively):

 ```js
 const {Teaser, presets} = require('@financial-times/x-teaser');